-- a well-defined, implemented and effective process for embedding improvements based on the lessons learned from the project? - A mechanism for capturing and recording the initial data - Internal evaluation of lessons learned - Mechanisms and policy for making information available within and outside the organisation - A process for feeding back to organisational project teams - Participation in knowledge-sharing forums - Appropriate help and expertise available when required from the corporate centre - Details of the application of learning from the provider and their organisation's systems. - 5.2 Has there been a review of how well the project was managed? - Evidence of formal review at project closure - For construction projects, a post project review using Key Performance Indicators (KPIs). - 5.3 Are suppliers encouraged to learn from experience? - Incentives for suppliers to improve project delivery - Commitment to long-term relationships with integrated project teams.
+ARI EAS TO PROBE E١ /IDENCE EXPECTED 5.1 Does the organisation have a well-defined, implemented and effective process for embedding improvements based on the lessons learned from the project?
+A mechanism for capturing and recording the initial data Internal evaluation of lessons learned - Mechanisms and policy for making information available within and outside the organisation • A process for feeding back to organisational project teams Participation in knowledge-sharing forums • Appropriate help and expertise available when required from the corporate centre • Details of the application of learning from the provider and their organisation's systems.
+5.2 Has there been a review of how well the project was managed? • Evidence of formal review at project closure • Key Performance Indicators (KPIs) used in the post- project review • Project Management Office (PMO) or equivalent assessment of project management performance, as part of a PIR or other review Evidence that findings from any formal review have been used to improve project management processes for future projects (i.e. not just filed).
+5.3 Are suppliers encouraged to learn from experience?
+Incentives for suppliers to improve project delivery Commitment to long-term relationships with integrated project teams.